jefersonapps/modela3d-blog/README.md

 ## 📝 Licença

 Este projeto está licenciado sob a licença MIT.
-Consulte o arquivo [LICENSE](LICENSE) para obter mais detalhes.